-Previous research has examined the impacts of AD (anaerobic digestion) on a range of common crop pests and diseases, and the risks from these are thought to be low, particularly for AD systems that incorporate a discrete pasteurisation step.
+This research has examined the impacts of AD (anaerobic digestion) on a range of common crop pests and diseases.
 This project was initiated to confirm and add to published data.

 As explained in the full report, pasteurisation was shown to represent an effective treatment for reducing the survival of most organisms tested.
 The experiments found that many did not survive AD at 37.5°C for more than ten days, although some survived for longer.